 If you think your employer is unfairly treating you because of your absence or pay relating to coronavirus situations like those outlined above, Monaco Solicitors may be able to help.

-In addition to our various relevant guides (see list below), you can also access our free coronavirus employment rights app which generates a written advice letter for you, plus 2 example letters to your employer.
+In addition to our various relevant guides (see list below), you can also access our free coronavirus employment rights app which generates a written advice letter for you, plus a template letter addressed to your employer.

 - Furlough leave